-- mandatory components and weightings for both Year 11 and Year 12 courses - capping the maximum number of formal assessment tasks to three in Year 11 and four in Year 12 - capping the number of formal written examination tasks that mimic the HSC examination to one per course, with a maximum weighting of a single task not to exceed 30% for the Year 12 course.
+- mandatory components and weightings for both Year 11 and Year 12 courses - consideration for the maximum number of formal assessment tasks.
+At WHS there is three in Year 11 and four in Year 12 (with exception only in specific circumstances after Principal approval) - for preliminary courses 2025 and HSC 2025 the WHS program caps the number of formal written examination tasks that mimic the HSC examination to one per course, with a maximum weighting of a single task not to exceed 30% for the Year 12 course.